 I had an uncomfortable feeling that my engine might in fact be a rather "special" example, perhaps tweaked either by the factory or by a competent owner.
 If this was the case, its performance could hardly be taken as representative of the design.
 There were plenty of suspects - apart from Gunther Bodemann himself, there were those German free flight competitors who used the engine to such good effect against all comers.

 The only way to resolve this nagging issue would be to test another example of the same engine.
 It was at this point in my thinking that my valued Danish friend Luis Petersen came to the rescue, as he has so often done previously.
-He had a well-used and somewhat "scruffy"" example of the Webra 2.5R bearing the serial number 2757 which had been given to him some years ago by a friend who was a former free flight modeller.
+He had a well-used and somewhat "scruffy"" example of the Webra 2.5R bearing the relatively late serial number 2757 which had been given to him some years ago by a friend who was a former free flight modeller.
 He was happy to pass this example along to me to serve as the subject of a second test.
 Needless to say, I'm extremely grateful to Luis for his timely assistance in this regard.